unoplatform/uno/doc/articles/features/pointers-keyboard-and-other-user-inputs.md

 * The property `PointerPointProperties.PointerUpdateKind` is not set on Android 5.x and lower (API level < 23)
 * On Firefox, pressed pointers are reported as fingers.
 This means you will receive events with `PointerDeviceType == Pen` only for hovering
   (i.e. `Pointer<Enter|Move|Exit>` - note that, as of 2019-11-28, once pressed `PointerMove` will be flagged as "touch") and you won't be able to track the barrel button nor the eraser.
 For more information, see [Bug report on Bugzilla](https://bugzilla.mozilla.org/show_bug.cgi?id=1449660).
-* On WASM, if you touch the screen with the pen **then** you press the barrel button (still while touching the screen), the pointer events will have the `IsRightButtonPressed` set (in addition of the `IsBarrelButtonPressed`).
-On WinUI and Android, you get this flag only if the barrel button was pressed at the moment where you touched the screen, otherwise you will have the `IsLeftButtonPressed` and the `IsBarrelButtonPressed`.
+* On WASM, if you touch the screen with the pen **then** you press the barrel button (still while touching the screen), the pointer events will have the `IsRightButtonPressed` set (in addition to the `IsBarrelButtonPressed`).
+On WinUI and Android, you get this flag only if the barrel button was pressed at the moment where you touched the screen, otherwise, you will have the `IsLeftButtonPressed` and the `IsBarrelButtonPressed`.
-* For pen and fingers, the `Holding` event is not raised after a given delay like on WinUI, but instead we rely on the fact that we usually get a lot of moves for those kind of pointers, so we raise the event only when we get a move that exceed defined thresholds for holding.
+* For pen and fingers, the `Holding` event is not raised after a given delay like on WinUI, but instead, we rely on the fact that we usually get a lot of moves for those kinds of pointers, so we raise the event only when we get a move that exceeds the defined thresholds for holding.
-* On WASM, Shapes must have a non null Fill to receive pointer events (setting the Stroke is not sufficient).
+* On WASM, Shapes must have a non-null Fill to receive pointer events (setting the Stroke is not sufficient).
-* On WASM, if the user scrolls in diagonal (e.g. with a Touchpad), but you mark as `Handled` pointer events only for vertical scrolling, then the events for the horizontal scroll component won't bubble through the parents.
+* On WASM, if the user scrolls diagonally (e.g. with a Touchpad), but you mark as `Handled` pointer events only for vertical scrolling, then the events for the horizontal scroll component won't bubble through the parents.

 ### Pointer capture